eProsima/AML-IP/amlip_docs/rst/demo/collaborative_learning.rst

 Let's continue explaining the global variables.

-``DOMAIN_ID`` allows the execution to be isolated because only DomainParticipants with the same Domain Id would be able to communicate to each other.
+``DOMAIN_ID`` isolates the execution within a specific domain.
+Nodes with the same domain ID can communicate with each other.

 .. literalinclude:: /../amlip_demo_nodes/amlip_collaborative_learning_demo/amlip_collaborative_learning_demo/model_sender_custom.py
   :language: python